-“K” LINE is developing and strengthening its corporate governance and risk management structures to fulfill its social responsibility and its commitment to its shareholders and stakeholders, and to achieve sustainable growth.
+“K” LINE is developing and strengthening its corporate governance and risk management structures to fulfill its social responsibility and its commitment to its stakeholders including shareholders, and to achieve sustainable growth.
 While thoroughly enforcing its corporate ethics across the entire Group, “K” LINE will continue developing an organic and effective governance framework, strengthening its earning and financial structures, and enhancing its corporate value.

 In line of our Corporate Governance Guidelines, the Criteria for Independence of outside directors is prescribed as below:

-“K” LINE has promoted the active development of its governance structure by connecting the sustainable increase of corporate value with corporate governance reform, such as the appointment of several people as outside directors in 2009.
-We will continue to enhance internal discussions regarding the governance structure and steadily deepen governance reforms.
+“K” LINE has promoted the active development of its governance structure by connecting the sustainable increase of corporate value with corporate governance reform, such as the appointment of several people as Outside Directors in 2009. the Company will continue to enhance internal discussions regarding the governance structure and steadily advance governance reform.

 Attended / Held |